happybeing/safenetwork-webapi/README.md

-# solid-safenetwork
+# safenetwork-webapi

-SafeNetwork backend for SOLID applications.
-Provides LDP interface via either RESTful operations or shim for Browser fetch().
+SafeNetwork web API with RESTful services (via fetch() in the browser).

+Includes LDP service which works with Solid apps via fetch() or rdflib.js (for an exmaple see my fork of solid-plume).

-WORK IN PROGRESS - not useable yet
+WORK IN PROGRESS but usable if you read the docs in the comments